mauroservienti/milestone.github.io/_posts/do-I-still-need-a-smartwatch.md

 I need someone or something to tell me: do this to improve that.
 I have a feeling I reached the limits of self-training.

-So far, I never realized that was my essential need, and I always watched at devices like cool gadgets that come with tons of features.
+So far, I never realized that was my essential need, and I always looked at devices like cool gadgets that come with tons of features.
 The thing is that all those features were making me blind.
-They were like a sugar rush, making me excited for no real good reasons.
+They were like a sugar rush, making me excited for no good reason.

 ## Conclusion

 This short post is written from a personal point of view but under the hood, what I'm hinting at is: when designing things, be careful not to hide the important stuff in the "sugar rush," unless the essential element isn't there at all.
 By the way, when it comes to swimming, it seems that my colleague [Christian](https://twitter.com/cquirosj) is a perfect partner in crime.
 He has so many ideas for improvements!
+Sometimes the best technology is just another person that shares your interest :)

 BTW, I'll probably buy a new [Garmin feinx 6](https://www.garmin.com/en-US/p/641479/pn/010-02158-13) anyway.